Our Mission and Vision

 Just Balance (Wasatiyyah)

-Islam is rightly balanced as revealed by Allah and as practiced by the Messenger of Allah (peach be upon him).
+Islam is rightly balanced as revealed by Allah and as practiced by the Messenger of Allah (peace be upon him).
 We adhere to the balanced understanding and application of Islam as practiced by the Messenger of Allah (peace be upon him), and as revived in the understanding and the methodology of Imam Hassan Al Banna.

 Islam is universal and comprehensive in its scope, and gradual in its approach.
 While every area of Islamic work is within our scope, we focus on our priorities.
 Our main priority is to serve in the United States where we can be most effective.